 - Open the Safari browser and browse the web casually.
 The changes have been implemented.
 If not, force close the Safari app or restart your iOS device

-How to Disable Popup Blocker in Safari on iPhone or iPad
+How to Disable Popup Blocker in Safari on iPhone

-Sometimes like when you are making a payment, filling an exam form, or visiting a government website to fill a form, you may have to allow pop-ups.
+Sometimes, when you are making a payment, filling an exam form, or visiting a government website to fill a form, you may have to allow pop-ups.
 To turn off the pop-up blocker in Safari, follow the above steps and turn the toggle OFF.
 Now open Safari and refresh the page or tap again on the option which triggered a pop-up tab.

 Enable or Disable Safari Pop-up Blocker on Mac